JetBrains/kotlin-web-site/docs/reference/delegated-properties.md

 }
 ```

-We could initialize it with `null`, bit then we’d have to check every time we access it.
+We could initialize it with *null*{: .keyword }, but then we’d have to check every time we access it.

 `Delegates.notNull()` can solve this problem: